Real Median Household Income By Race Reaches Record Highs For All!

 Clothing costs are de minimis.
 How much more do we really need besides underwear, socks, shoes, shirts, pants, and a jacket?
 Overcoming inflation is straightforward, but not easy.

 Electronics are dirt cheap compared to what we now get.
 Further, electronic devices last a long time.
-For example, I'm still typing on my MacBook Pro from 2015.
-I also still have my iPhone 7 from 2016.
-My hope is to keep these two devices for another three years.
+For example, I'm still typing on my MacBook Pro from 2019.
+I also still have my iPhone 12 from 2021.
+My hope is to keep these two devices for a couple more years.

 Finally, the cost of education is cheap or free thanks to public schools and the internet.
 Only the rich or subsidized are comfortably able to attend private schooling now.
 You may even want to homeschool your children during a pandemic to minimize risk, among other benefits.